-Teacher of maths: mr Mohammed al-akari
+Teacher of mathematics and further mathematics: mr Mohammed al-akari

-Catering assistant: mr aziz al-ami
+Senior Catering assistant: mr aziz al-ami

 Aziz has a degree in Geography and History which he completed in France.
 He has worked as a manager for a large coffee company for a number of years.
 He is also passionate about catering and likes to experiment with new dishes.